AI in Education

 2. Instant Assessment Creation

 Creating a well-balanced assessment is deceptively complex.
 You need questions at varied difficulty levels, multiple question types, alignment to specific standards, plausible distractors for multiple choice, and a complete answer key.
-A single quiz can take 45 minutes to an hour.

 The most effective approach is to generate assessments aligned to specific learning objectives, then adjust the difficulty based on your knowledge of your students.
 AI handles the creation; you handle the calibration.